 It will attract potential customers to your website, enable you to foster relationships with them, enable you to become a thought leader and increase your online presence overall.

-Your blog content, distributed on your social media and other channels will drive traffic to your website where interested parties will be able to fill in a contact from thus becoming your leads.
+Your blog content, distributed on your social media and other channels will drive traffic to your website where interested parties will be able to fill in a contact form thus becoming your leads.

 Can I start selling if my product isn’t completely done?